wangyun924/ScheLoc-ST/README.md

 # ScheLoc-ST
-The related data, code, and results for ScheLoc-ST There are three branches, including data, code, results.
+The related data, code, and results for ScheLoc-ST.
+There are three branches, including data, code, results.